s9e/TextFormatter/docs/BBCodeMonkey.md

     [name="John Smith" first="Johnny"]
     [name first="Johnny" last="Smith"]

-Any number of attribute preprocessors can be defined.
-They are applied in the same order they are defined, but currently the behaviour of multiple preprocessors trying to set the same attributes is undefined until an actual, practical case where it matters is found.
-Here's how we can define an improved BBCode that allows the user's name to be given as "John Smith" or as "Smith, John"
+Any number of attribute preprocessors can be defined, either by using multiple {PARSE} tokens or by assigning multiple regexps (separated with commas) to the same {PARSE} token (both methods produce the same result.)
+Attribute preprocessors are applied in the same order they are defined, but currently the behaviour of multiple preprocessors trying to set the same attributes is undefined until an actual, practical case where it matters is found.
+Here's how we can define an improved BBCode that allows the user's name to be given as "John Smith" or as "Smith, John".
+First using multiple {PARSE} tokens:

     [name={PARSE=/(?<first>\w+) (?<last>\w+)/} name={PARSE=/(?<last>\w+), (?<first>\w+)/}]

+...or using one {PARSE} token with two regexps separated with a comma:

+    [name={PARSE=/(?<first>\w+) (?<last>\w+)/,/(?<last>\w+), (?<first>\w+)/}]

-And how it will be interpreted:
+Here's how user input will be interpreted: (user input on top, how it's interpreted below)

     [name="John Smith"]
     [name first="John" last="Smith"]